LLNL/UnifyFS/docs/index.rst

-.. unifycr documentation master file, created by sphinx-quickstart on Sun Nov 26 20:15:18 2017.
+.. unifyfs documentation master file, created by sphinx-quickstart on Sun Nov 26 20:15:18 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ========================================
-UnifyCR: A file system for burst buffers
+UnifyFS: A file system for burst buffers
 ========================================

 .. toctree::